vllm-project/vllm-project.github.io/_posts/2024-10-17-spec-decode.md

 <picture>
 <img src="/assets/figures/spec-decode/figure8.png" width="80%">
 </picture><br>
-As shown in the picture above, the draft model proposes five tokens: ``["I", "like", "cooking", "and", "traveling"]`.
+As shown in the picture above, the draft model proposes five tokens: ["I", "like", "cooking", "and", "traveling"].
 These are then forwarded to the target model for parallel verification.
-In this example, the third token, `cooking` (should be playing), was proposed inaccurately.
+In this example, the third token, "cooking" (should be "playing"), was proposed inaccurately.
 As a result, only the first three tokens, ["I", "like", "playing"], are generated in this step.
 </p>

 By using this approach, speculative decoding speeds up token generation, making it an effective method for both small-scale and large-scale language model deployments.